Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - [Rust](https://www.rust-lang.org/)
-  - This will take sometime.
-I want it to become nice but there is a unfinished build.
+  - ~~This will take sometime.
+I want it to become nice but there is a unfinished build.~~
+  - Added on 06/08/2022 &#x2611;
     <br/>
     <br/>
 - Python